-Midwestern University Glendale's Nurse Anesthesia Program is the only CRNA program in Arizona.
+Midwestern University Glendale’s Nurse Anesthesia Program is one of two CRNA programs in Arizona.
 Program strengths include a variety of clinical sites and an anesthesia simulation laboratory.

 Nurse Anesthesia Program

 Shari Burns, CRNA, Ed.D. – Program Director